ConnBreathnach/ConnBreathnach.github.io/content/publication/preprint/index.md

 slides: example
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.
+This work is the result of a 6 month internship at the [ADAPT Centre](https://www.adaptcentre.ie)

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+Paper is still in preprint and will soon be uploaded to arxiv after confirmation from all authors
 {{% /callout %}}

-Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).